AlexHartog/training_log/README.md

 - [] Supplement existing training data with strava data

 ### Important
-- [] Fix migrations in docker compose.
+- [x] Fix migrations in docker compose.
 What is happening?
 It thinks it's on version 1
+- [x] Max port part of .env with a default

+## Notes

+### Django migrations
+Django builds migrations based on difference between the models and the migration files.
+So if the database is ahead of migrations, you will get a weird state and migrations won't work.
+Making migration files part of the upload, helps solve this problem.